When we coalesce our energies and pool our resources, we magnify the scope and expression of change. While we may survive divided, we thrive united.

 -- U.S. Solidarity Economy Network

-While the term may be modern, the Solidarity Economy is anything but a novel concept.
+The Solidarity Economy has gone by other names—"Beloved Community," "New Economy," ".
 Although many working within the sphere are undoubtedly contemporary visionaries, it’s also true that many of the most promising solutions to our broken system borrow from practices dating back thousands of years and across the world.
 Practically speaking, the Solidarity Economy is a rejection of the exploitations of capitalism in favor of an economic model that includes everyone in the decision-making process.